[[caption-width-right:350:One of the few stills that have been released.]]

-In 1972, JerryLewis directed a film about a Holocaust-era German clown entertaining Jewish children in a concentration camp.
+In 1972, Creator/JerryLewis directed a film about a Holocaust-era German clown entertaining Jewish children in Auschwitz.

 After suffering abuse from the prison guards, he wanders to the Jewish section of the camp.
 Through the chainlink fence, he notices a group of Jewish children.
 He performs for them and finds that they appreciate his act, filling him with a sense of hope.
 The head of the camp does not approve at first but soon gives him the job of loading the children into trains for "deportment".
 Doork agrees on the condition that he is able to make an appeal.
 One night, due to a mishap, he is loaded onto a train along with the children.
 He soon realizes that the children are to be executed.
 He puts on a brave face and entertains them all the way to the gas chamber.
 Filled with remorse, he agrees to enter the gas chamber with them where he dies.